 - (a) The formal process involves the complainant making a formal complaint in writing which is then formally investigated.
-It is important the complainant clearly understands what to expect from making a formal complaint. - (b) The complainant should be told that: - the investigation procedures will aim to ensure fairness for all concerned; - an investigation will occur as soon as possible after the complaint is received; - an impartial and independent (possibly external) person will conduct the investigation; - the formal complaints procedure will differ depending on the perceived complexity of the complaint.
+It is important the complainant clearly understands what to expect from making a formal complaint. - (b) The complainant should be told that: - the investigation procedures will aim to ensure fairness for all concerned;

-SUBJECT: PREVENTION OF BULLYING AND HARASSMENT REFERENCE NUMBER GEN-004 DATE APPROVED 24 February 2022 by Bishop-in-Council VERSION 2 replaces original version dated 21 February 2019 IMPLEMENTATION DATE REVIEW FREQUENCY RESPONSIBLE FOR REVIEW 24 February 2022 3 Yearly Bishop-in-Council
+SUBJECT: PREVENTION OF BULLYING AND HARASSMENT REFERENCE NUMBER GEN-004 PPROVED Bishop-in-Council VERSION 3 replaces previous version dated 24 February 2022 IMPLEMENTATION DATE Immediate REVIEW FREQUENCY 3 Yearly RESPONSIBLE FOR REVIEW Bishop-in-Council

-- (c) The formal process is made up of:

-- A. lodging a complaint;

-- B. initial response to the incident;

-- C. a formal investigation

-- D. outcomes of the investigation, including any disciplinary action;

-- E. possible appeals process, if necessary;

-- F. monitoring the situation following the investigation.
+- an investigation will occur as soon as possible after the complaint is received; - an impartial and independent (possibly external) person will conduct the investigation; - the formal complaints procedure will differ depending on the perceived complexity of the complaint. - (c) The formal process is made up of: - A. lodging a complaint; - B. initial response to the incident; - C. a formal investigation - D. outcomes of the investigation, including any disciplinary action; - E. possible appeals process, if necessary; - F. monitoring the situation following the investigation.